themisir/themisir.com/content/posts/photos-jan-2023.md

 Lastly I know that some (alright, most... all? ok) of those photos will look like a crap.
 So what?
 You have just spent about 2-3 minutes of your life reading suff that's been written by a random dude.
 You did that by choice.
 It was your own will to start reading this, and it was my own will to take those crappy photos.
 Why?
 Belive me, I don't even now.
 I just enjoyed the process.
 Maybe the music I have been listening (it was mostly soundtracks from the games I have played) did hypnotized me so that I didn't cared enough to do something else but take photos.
 I don't know how I am still able to come up with words to continue this blog post even further.
 In fact I don't know anything.
 That's the only thing I am sure about.
 I don't have any piece of information that I am 100% sure of.
 I don't know what I am supposed to do.
 I don't know when I am supposed to end this post.
 I don't know what should I do next.
 I don't know how to live the life itself.
 I don't know where to steer the wheel.
 I don't...

+## Acknowledgments

+- https://imageoptim.com/mac - for optimizing (compressing) the above images
+- https://www.cloudflare.com/products/r2 - for providing a backend for hosting & serving those images
+- https://manuelmoreale.com/unsolicited-blogging-advice - for inspration to write more
+- https://www.rahim.li - for sharing the link above and being acompany while researching weird stuff at 3am

-I didn't expected this to end like that, but I am glad it did.
+I didn't expected this post to turn out something philosophical like that, but I am glad it did.
 Take care! 🤞